subzerocloud/postgrest-starter-kit/README.md

 Run your PostgREST instance in [subZero cloud](http://localhost:8000/postgrest-plus.html) and get additional features to the OS version ( [free plan](http://localhost:8000/pricing.html) available)

 ✓ **Fully Managed** &mdash; subZero automates every part of setup, running and scaling of PostgREST.
 Let your team focus on what they do best - building your product.
 Leave PostgREST management and monitoring to the experts.<br>
 ✓ **Faster Queries** &mdash; Run an enhanced PostgREST version that uses prepared statements instead of inline queries.
-This results in up to 30% faster response times and full protection against SQL injection attacks.<br>
+This results in up to 30% faster response times.<br>
 ✓ **GraphQL API** &mdash; In addition to the REST API you get a GraphQL api with no additional coding.
 Leverage all the powerful tooling, libraries and integrations for GraphQL in your frontend.<br>

 ## Features